kvarak/dnd/docs/_Classes/warlock.md

 | 5 | You often find yourself distracted, observing the behaviour of insects.
 | 6 | You are disappointed that you don't find rotting meat palatable, as it smells delightful.

 ### Children of the Swarm
-At 1st level, you can summon the young of your hive to feed on your fallen enemies.
+You can summon the young of your hive to feed on your fallen enemies.
 When you slay a creature, you can cause a ravenous cloud of insects to erupt from its body as a ***reaction***.
-Any hostile creature that begins their turn or moves within 5 feet of the target corpse suffers magical piercing damage equal to your Intelligence modifier + half your warlock level.
+Any hostile creature that begins their turn or moves adjacent to the target corpse suffers magical piercing damage equal to your Intelligence modifier + half your warlock level.

 The swarm will disperse after 1 minute, or if the target corpse is destroyed, revived, raised  or if you use this feature again on another slain creature.
 This feature can't be used on any creature that is not made of organic matter, such as constructs and elementals.

 ### Gnashing Swarm
-At 6th level, you can send out the swarm to harry your foes.
-As an ***action***, your swarm appears as a 10-foot-radius cloud within 60 feet of you.
+You can send out the swarm to harry your foes.
+As an ***action***, your swarm appears as a 10 ft radius cloud within 60 ft of you.
 The swarm remains for 1 minute, making the area heavily obscured for creatures other than you.
 If an enemy creature enters the swarm the first time on a turn or starts it's turn in it, it takes 3d4 piercing damage.
 Creatures that are reduced to 0 hit points from this damage are affected by Children of the Swarm.

-As a ***bonus action***, you can move the center of the swarm 20 feet.
+As a ***bonus action***, you can move the center of the swarm 20 ft.
 A wind of at least 10 miles per hour disperses the swarm and ends the effect.
 You can't use this ability until you complete a long rest.

 ### Hive Mind
-Starting at 10th level, you and your swarm's consciousness have melded together, for better or worse.
+You and your swarm's consciousness have melded together, for better or worse.
 You have advantage on saving throws against poison, and resistance against poison and psychic damage.

 Additionally, if you make a saving throw against being charmed or frightened, you can choose to automatically succeed instead of rolling.
 You regain this feature after a short rest.

 ### One of Many
-Starting at 14th level, you can discorporate into a swarm as a ***bonus action***.
+You can discorporate into a swarm as a ***bonus action***.
 You can spend up to 1 minute in this form however the time spent does not need to be contiguous.
 You regain all expended time in this form when you finish a long rest.
 This effect is similar to the gaseous form spell except it does not require concentration or components, your flight speed is 60 feet, and you can freely discard this form without using an action.

 You can also choose to unleash a second massive swarm as an ***action*** when you discard this form.
 Every hostile creature within 15 feet of you must make a Constitution saving throw against your warlock spell save DC.
 On a failed saving throw a creature suffers 4d10 magical piercing damage and takes half damage on a success.